Two women of color will compete to become Boston’s next mayor, marking historic shift

 “She’s done so much in the community,” said Lucius Wilder, 56, who came with his 30-year-old daughter to cast his vote for Wu on Tuesday in Dorchester.
 “We think she’ll be the best at solving issues like affordable housing.”

 Wu’s opponent is Essaibi George, 47, a former high school teacher and the owner of a shop selling yarn and fabrics.
-She recalled that when she expressed an interest in politics as a teenager, her father Ezzedine told her that “an Arab girl with an Arab name will win nothing in this country” — something that ultimately inspired her to prove him wrong.
+She recalled that when she expressed an interest in politics as a teenager, her father, Ezzedine, told her that “an Arab girl with an Arab name will win nothing in this country” — something that ultimately inspired her to prove him wrong.

 On Wednesday, Essaibi George rejected the characterization of the upcoming race as a clash between progressive and moderate visions for the city, calling such labels “lazy.”
 During the campaign, she emphasized her plans to tackle homelessness and improve Boston’s public schools.